The Roger Lyon Apprentice of the Year Award

 Committee: Education and Professional Development Committee.

-Details of the award: The award will consist of a certificate backed by cash for £300, an invitation to the NDT Annual Conference Dinner and one night’s accommodation.
+Details of the award: The award will consist of a certificate, a cheque for £300 and an invitation to the NDT Annual Conference Dinner with one night’s accommodation.

 Eligibility: An NDT apprentice who has completed their end-point assessment (EPA) through BINDT.